• Skip to main content

 In the US, it’s a different story, the fruit is picked still green and ripens as it travels to get to the grocery stores.

-Ripe fruit sprinkled with enough chile powder to create that sweet and spicy effect.
+Ripe, juicy, and delicious fruit in a cup sprinkled with chile powder to create that sweet and spicy effect.
 Oh, yes please!

 Table of Contents